 I’ll get into more details on this right now, but this is step 0 before the first step even begins!

-Writing product reviews when you don’t own them (details):
+Writing product reviews when you don’t own them (step by step details):

 Again, make sure the golden rule is present before you write that first word!
 If it is, then let’s move into step 1!

 Choose a product to review you that you don’t own, and write a compelling title including the name of the product in the title (this acts as the keyword).
-See a tutorial on keywords here.
+See a tutorial on how to find keywords here.